How and What to Donate

 – Knick knacks

-– Computers or other technological devices
+– Computers or other technological devices (we do take dismantled electronic parts)

 We are not a thrift store, recycling center, or building supply center.
 Any materials that fit into those categories should be donated to those institutions.
 We are happy to suggest other places to bring your excess.
 Goodwill, and Habitat ReSTORE are great possibilities.